Tooth Colored Fillings

 Tooth-colored fillings give you more than just a pretty smile.
 Here are other benefits:

 Good durability.
 Amalgam and cast metal are still the most durable restorations, but composite resin is comparatively durable and resistant to fracture when used to fill small to medium-sized cavities.
-Composite fillings designed at Brown Dental Associates are strong enough to be used on the back teeth, not just the front.
+Composite fillings designed at Brown Family Dentistry Group are strong enough to be used on the back teeth, not just the front.

 Stronger teeth.
 Metal fillings require a significant portion of the enamel to be removed because metal needs enough space for a secure fit.
 Tooth-colored fillings, on the other hand, bond directly to the enamel, making the tooth stronger.
 In many cases, less enamel is also removed during tooth preparation.